 - Ben J Woodcroft

 - is researching microbial responses to permafrost thaw (climate change induced), and the bioinformatics of metagenomics.
 He is a post-doctoral fellow at the Australia Centre for Ecogenomics.

-tools to study the evolution of ant societies (eg: antgenomes.org, fire ant genome, competing fire ant queens).
-He is a lecturer at Queen Mary University London.
+- is an evolutionary biologist using genomics tools to study the evolution of social insect societies (eg: antgenomes.org, fire ant genome, competing fire ant queens).
+He is a Senior Lecturer in Bioinformatics at Queen Mary University London.

 - Maybe you?

 - The SequenceServer team will happily accept contributions.
 Please get in touch to figure out where you could fit in.
 Cheers!